State Justice Institute.

 B. Requests for Grant Adjustments

-All grantees must promptly notify SJI, in writing, of events or proposed changes that may require adjustments to the approved project design.
+All grantees must promptly notify their SJI program managers, in writing, of events or proposed changes that may require adjustments to the approved project design.
 In requesting an adjustment, the grantee must set forth the reasons and basis for the proposed adjustment and any other information the program manager determines would help the Institute's review.

 C. Notification of Approval/Disapproval